Winter Whale Festival | Port Stephens / Nelson Bay

 Nelson Bay CBD

 The Port Stephens Car Show is back again this winter.
-Here, you get to view classic cars, vintage ones, and a few muscle cars, too.
-They’ll be set up for public view, and it’s a pretty cruisy day out.
+Here, you get to view classic cars, vintage ones, and a few muscle cars too, for a pretty cruisy day out.

 There’ll be live music, food stalls, and a few activities for the kids.
 You can grab lunch from one of the local cafés, wander through the cars, or maybe chat to a few of the owners.